 Daily, McDonald’s serves 69 million people worldwide.
 It’s hard to believe that statistic given the criticism we hear about the food, the looks of shame we give after we’ve grabbed a quarter pounder with cheese on our way to a mid-day meeting, or the fact that we crave those golden, salty, shoestring French fries.
 Despite that statistic, McDonald’s store sales have been in decline over the past two years and the reason is simple, the market has changed.

 McDonald’s could blame a myriad of factors and present these reasons to their stockholders, but ultimately, its sustainability relies on its ability to transform.
 Now re-read the above paragraphs and replace McDonald’s with higher education and you will see that there are two American icons in need of transformation.
 You might be wondering what McDonald’s and higher education have in common and the answer is opportunity.

-After two months as CEO of McDonald’s, Steve Easterbrook, is making serious changes because it’s do or die.
-In his video message to shareholders last week, he said, “The reality is our recent performance has been poor.
+After his first two months as CEO of McDonald’s, Steve Easterbrook, made some serious changes because it’s do or die.
+In a video message to shareholders after he first started, he said, “The reality is our recent performance has been poor.
 Our structures are too cumbersome, decision-making too slow.”
 Easterbrook could have just as easily been addressing higher education instead of the shareholders.
 Higher education has an opportunity to learn some fast food lessons without the consequences of calories.
 Both McDonald’s and higher education need to transform in order to stay relevant, to meet customers’ needs, and to deliver a quality product.
 Transformation starts with reimagining how business is conducted.